fuzzymfx/fuzzymfx.github.io/content/current.md

 </figcaption>
 </figure>

 Over the next few days, we explored Bur Dubai with our friends, often referred to as the "Little India" in Dubai, known for its extensive collection of electronic shops.
 We also visited a gold market in Dubai, because gold is cheaper in Dubai than in India.
+We immediately brought out our inner Indian, put on a bright face, ready to bargain for the product to death.
 I bought *Marshall Kilburn II*: an amazing speaker.
 The five of us went ahead and had dinner beside a lake, where we reminisced about our college days and then explored a chocolate shop to get souvenirs for our friends in India.

 After six days of extensive exploration, we decided to take a breather on a Saturday morning and went swimming in the apartment's swimming pool with our friends.
 That evening, we set out to visit the Palm Jumeirah, an opulent and magnificent hotel in Dubai known for its attractive theme parks and immersive experiences.
 We had dinner there and witnessed a live band perform.
 We then went ahead to explore an Indian Pub, *Havelli*.
 It was loud and typical.
 Havelli reminded me of home and we had our dinner there.
+Khusi danced and made friends with strangers.
+Our card bills soared high, and we decided to head back to our apartment.

 My scheduled departure back to India was set for Sunday, the 22nd.
 On that morning, we made our way to Kite Beach.
 I was in awe at how clean the beaches were.
 Having lived my life in Bhubaneswar, close to Puri, an iconic beach in India, I couldn't believe how amazing this place was as compared to Puri, where tourists have made it a dustbin of all sorts.
+We had breakfast at a cafe and then went ahead to explore the beach.
+The beach was filled with people wearing fancy clothes, and the place was filled with people from all over the world.

 <figure class="dubai">
 <img alt= 'beach'  src ="/assets/img/oct/beach-2.jpeg" class="h-75 w-75">